Howard G. Chua-Eoan

 Howard G. Chua-Eoan is a Chinese American journalist and author.
-He was News Director for Time magazine, and is a New York Times bestselling author.
+He is currently international editor of Bloomberg Opinion, the opinion and editorials side of Bloomberg News.
+He was previously deputy editor of Bloomberg Businessweek and News Director of Time magazine, and is a New York Times bestselling author.

 Born in Manila, Philippines, Chua-Eoan migrated to the U.S. in October 1979 at the age of 20.
 He received a B.A. in English from Columbia University School of General Studies, receiving the John Angus Burrell Memorial Award as the outstanding English major of 1983.
 A year later, he received his M.S. in Journalism from Columbia's Graduate School of Journalism.

 Chua-Eoan was Assistant Managing Editor for Time and editor of "Heroes & Inspirations," of the Time 100: People of the Century issues.
 He has written several books under the TIME Books imprint, including "Crimes of the Century" and "Pope for a New World: Pope Francis".

 In June 2013, Chua-Eoan began writing the weekly Cocktails & Carnage column for Roads & Kingdoms.

 With John Hargrove, Chua-Eoan published Beneath the Surface: Killer Whales, SeaWorld, and the Truth Beyond Blackfish in 2015, ISBN 978-1-13728010-7, which became a New York Times bestseller.